 Coronation Group Champions Financial Literacy for Lagos Students

-Emma Okonji In celebration of the 13th edition of Global Money Week themed: ‘Think Before You Follow: Wise Money Tomorrow’, Coronation Group Limited successfully engaged about 1,000 senior secondary school students across Lagos in a transformative financial literacy initiative.
+In celebration of the 13th edition of Global Money Week themed: “Think Before You Follow: Wise Money Tomorrow,” Coronation Group Limited successfully engaged about 1,000 senior secondary school students across Lagos in a transformative financial literacy initiative.

+Aligned with its commitment to sustainable finance and financial inclusion, the initiative aimed to equip students with essential financial knowledge, foster responsible money management, and foster long-term wealth-building habits.
+Participating schools included Chrisland School, VGC; Greensprings School, Anthony Campus; Chrisland School, Lekki; and Chrisland School, Idimu.

 Speaking on the significance of the initiative, MD/CEO of Coronation Group, Wole Onasanya, said: “Financial literacy is not merely a skill; it is a catalyst for economic empowerment, sustainable growth, and societal transformation.
 At Coronation, we are committed to shaping a future where young Africans can make informed financial decisions that transcend generations.
 By investing in financial education today, we are fostering a financially inclusive society aligned with the United Nations’ Sustainable Development Goals (SDGs), particularly SDG 4 on Quality Education and SDG 8 on Decent Work and Economic Growth.
 Our mission is to nurture a generation capable of creating, sustaining, and transferring wealth for a prosperous Africa.”